benliusf/trader_workstation_go_sdk/README.md

 accountSummary := client.NewAccountSummaryRequest(writer, "", []client.AccountSummaryTag{})

 // It is common for the first request to fail because the server is not ready to accept API calls
-// In this example, we enclose send() with a retry loop for {
+// In this example, we enclose Send() with a retry loop for {
         if reqId, err := accountSummary.Send(ctx); err != nil {
                 if errors.Is(err, client.ErrClientNotReady) {